 There are many advantages in integrating grandparents into the parenting process.
 Here are a few:

-• Care by a trusted family member scores over outsider care on any given day.
+- Care by a trusted family member score over outsider care on any given day.

 Of course, there are some disadvantages too, such as the following: